Kuucheen/KC-Cleaner/README.md

   • Python 3
   • sty (automatically installs if not installed)

-Share it if you want to
+if you have questions dm me